Zenyatta – Horseracing Natural Wonder

-On November 22nd, 2007 a meteor from somewhere struck down at Hollywood Park in the form of a dark bay, almost black, a filly with a blaze that streaked across her forehead.
+On November 22nd, 2007 a meteor from another planet struck down at Hollywood Park in the form of a dark bay, almost black, a filly with a blaze that streaked across her forehead.
 Zenyatta’s debut win was befitting of something out of this world, something that progresses with spectacular speed.
-It was a rather late start for a three-year-old, but this amazonian filly once unleashed upon the racing world would take it by storm.
-Zenyatta’s Graded Stakes launch pad came as a four-year-old in the El Encino Stake (Grade 2) at Santa Anita in January of 2008, it was only her third start.
-Ridden then by David Flores, the run best described by then track announcer, Trevor Denman, was rather eloquent when noted “she covered so much ground with her bounding stride”.
+The amazonian filly once unleashed upon the racing world would take it by storm.
+Her Graded Stakes launch pad came as a four-year-old in the El Encino Stake (Gr-2) at Santa Anita in January of 2008, it was only her third start.
+The run best described by then track announcer, Trevor Denman, was rather eloquent when noted “she covered so much ground with her bounding stride”.
 The type of stride and running style that is becoming increasingly rare.

 Zenyatta’s impact in the Sport of Kings would come in the Breeders’ Cup when she became a beacon of hope for the industry as her effect triggered an attendance crowd that ballooned well over 114,000 in 2010 and a common pool handle of more than $173 million.
 Yes, the $60,000 yearling with skin rash, speed suspect sire, and stone-cold late run sold out the place in a recovering economy and worldwide recession.
 Her presence generated the second-highest attendance since the inception of the expanded race series.
 Only California Chrome and Arrogate’s tussle in 2016 at Santa Anita had more attendees.
 Somewhat like California Chrome, Zenyatta’s Classic run went down in defeat but not in disappointment.